mdeyo/alexa-node-ROS/README.md

 ### Running the Example

-To begin, we will launch ROS.
-To do so, run the following in a terminal:
+To begin, we will the rosbridge v2.0 server with the following:

 ``
-roscore
-``

-Then we can launch the rosbridge v2.0 server with the following:

-``
 roslaunch rosbridge_server rosbridge_websocket.launch
 ``

-To start the Alexa-app-server, navigate into the /examples directory and run:
+To start the Alexa-app-server, navigate into the examples directory and run the server using node:

 ``
+cd examples/
 sudo node server.js
 ``

 ### Testing the skills

-...
+If there are no errors, then you can navigate to http://localhost:8081/alexa/wam-hand in your browser for the interactive Echo simulator built by [alexa-js](https://github.com/alexa-js)

 ### Configuring Your Web Service to Use a Self-Signed Certificate